inseri-swiss/inseri-core-wp/docs/tutorials/hello-world.md

     You can hide the text editor block if you want (the setting is below the "BLOCK NAME, and is called "Show block" that by default is enabled).

-## Step 3: Add image information to the text editor
+## Step 3: Add dropdown and image information to the text editor

-Now, copy the following snippet into the text editor.
-This will add to image options (UZH logo and acronym) with a label.
+1. Now, copy the following snippet into the text editor.
+This will add two options ("UZH Acronym" and "UZH Logos") to the dropdown (see the "label" values below).
+Moreover the "value" values will be used to fetch the image and display it in Step 5.

 ```json
 [